 Program Learning Outcomes

-- Students will be able to ask and answer questions (including requests) about a range of everyday topics, using passable grammar, vocabulary, and speech style(s) appropriate to specific social contexts.
+- Upon completion of the core language sequence of JAPN 101-302, students will be able to ask and answer questions, handle topics related to their daily life and autobiographical topics by means of narration and description, engage in conversation in a participatory manner, and disagree by providing supporting reasons about a range of everyday topics, using passable grammar, vocabulary, and speech style(s) appropriate to specific social contexts.

-- Students will demonstrate strong skills in interpreting a variety of literary, cultural, and historical texts and indicate a nuanced and deep understanding of the diversity of Japanese literature(s) and culture(s).
+- Upon completion of one or more courses in literary/cultural studies, students will demonstrate strong skills in interpreting a variety of literary, cultural, and historical texts in translation, and indicate a nuanced and deep understanding of the diversity of Japanese literature(s) and culture(s).

 Placement in Courses